NBT Bank Stadium: Soccer

 The former soccer club Syracuse Salty Dogs of the United Soccer Leagues' A-League also called the stadium home for two seasons.
 Though they were very popular with fans and had very high attendance, their relationships with the Chiefs and Onondaga County were not positive and the team ceased operations after their second season.

 Concerts

 In 2009, the stadium played host to the first two national concerts held at the stadium since 2000 when The Allman Brothers Band played there.

 On July 19, 2009, the stadium hosted 7,124 fans who came to see Bob Dylan, Willie Nelson, and John Mellencamp perform.

 Two weeks after the Bob Dylan concert, on August 4, Dave Matthews Band was scheduled to perform at the stadium.
 Stadium management said they used lessons learned during the smaller-scale Dylan show to make the much larger-scale Dave Matthews Band show as smooth as possible.
 The show drew over 18,000 fans and was considered a great success, possibly paving the way for more concerts at the stadium in the years to come.
+As of 2024, no further concerts have occurred in the venue.